Marjory00/angular-app/README.md

 <tr>
 <td>

-This project is designed to create a ** Web Application with Angular 15**
+This project is designed to create a * Web Application with Angular 15 * This project outcome is to create a PWA Web Application.

-Project Characteristics:
+## Project Characteristics:

 * Generated with Angular CLI
 * Routing
 * Lazy Loading
 * Framework CSS Bootstrap
 * Server Side Rendering
-* HttpCLient
-* Frontend
-* Backend
+* HttpClient

 </td>
 </tr>